 My grandmother died.

 At the time and for a long time after her death, I didn’t identify this sadness as a turning point in my life.
 But in retrospect, I see this event as the first crack in a window that later shattered.
-Before Mamaw died, I felt content doing everything I was “supposed” to do.
-I worked hard at my job, saved money and paid my bills; I was in a committed relationship with a good man who agreed we’d wind up married one day; and I had a stereotypical social life in a big city.
+Before Mamaw died, I felt content doing everything I was supposed to do.
+I worked hard at my job, saved money and paid my bills; I was in a committed relationship with a good man who agreed we’d wind up married one day; and I had a pretty active social life in a city I loved.

 Mamaw was part of this perfection.
 She was round, physically plumb with love, and all of her danced when she giggled.
-We all worshipped her in a pagan way.
-Even though her health had declined and we knew her time with us was coming to an end, part of me still believed she’d fatten up in the nursing home and storm out there with her typical stubborn temper to attack the world once again.
-The part of me that believed this was childish and rose-colored.
+My family all worshipped her in a pagan way.
+Even though her health had declined and we knew her time with us was coming to an end, part of me still believed she’d fatten up in the nursing home and storm out there with in a stubborn temper to attack the world once again.

 Shortly after her death, I wrote a quote from Benjamin Button in my journal: